 In this section you can understand the difference between fuel level monitoring and fuel consumption monitoring reported by the engine.
 You can also find definitions for regularly used abbreviations and phrases.

-Signal defined by FMS Standard 2.0.
+The parameter is defined by FMS Standard 2.0.
 This values is similar to TFU but in a much higher (more precise) resolution.

 A power take-off or power transmission output (PTO) is a method for taking power to external devices from a running internal combustion engine.
 Usually it is used for driving an external mechanical device (adapter) via a mechanical shaft or in most of the cases via hydraulics.
 In the latter case the engine drives a hydraulic pump that provides hydraulic energy to the attached equipment (adapter) or a separate machine.